celery/celery/docs/userguide/canvas.rst

 So what happens if one of the tasks raises an exception?

-Errors will propagate to the callback, so the callback will not be executed instead the callback changes to failure state, and the error is set to the :exc:`~@ChordError` exception:
+The chord callback result will transition to the failure state, and the error is set to the :exc:`~@ChordError` exception:

 .. code-block:: pycon